 RFID chips – function and differences between collar tags and implanted chips

-The RFID control is in addition to the control via motion detector and the control via remote control or Apps , only one of four ways to open the petWALK door.
-Precisely because RFID technology has been in use for a very long time (since around 1970), the system is a bit outdated and has its pitfalls.
-At the moment there is no technically more sophisticated solution that we could simply install instead of RFID technology.
-The petWALK door contains an RFID antenna that theoretically can read both the RFID cards available in the shop and the RFID cards available in the shop.
-RFID tag as well as already implanted chips of your pets.
-The antenna is located exactly in the middle of the door leaf (the moving part of the door).
-Please note all of the following instructions regarding the use of RFID tags and implanted chips on the petWALK pet door.
+The RFID control is one of four methods to open the petWALK door, alongside motion detection, remote control, and mobile apps.
+Since RFID technology has been in use for a long time (since around 1970), the system is somewhat outdated and has its pitfalls.
+Currently, there is no technically superior solution that we can easily install in place of RFID technology.
+The petWALK door features an RFID antenna that can theoretically read both the RFID cards available in our shop and the implanted chips of your pets.
+The antenna is located precisely in the middle of the door leaf (the moving part of the door).
+Please follow all instructions regarding the use of RFID tags and implanted chips with the petWALK pet door.

 Hund mit RFID Halsbandanhänger sitzt vor petWALK Tür.
 Ein Pfeil zeigt den Abstand zwischen Halsband und Tür, der 15 bis 20cm beträgt.

 We offer RFID collar tags in two different sizes.
-When ordering a medium door, a small RFID chip already included, when ordering a Large door a corresponding large RFID chip supplied.
-If you do not use this, e.g. because the door should be controlled by motion detection, Please keep the chip anyway .
-It could be that you want to activate the RFID function in a few years or that we need to test the RFID function with you.
-The RFID tags offered by petWALK are shockproof and waterproof .
-However, if your dog likes to chew on the collar pendant, water may get in.
+When ordering a medium door, a small RFID chip is included, while a large door comes with a corresponding large RFID chip.
+If you do not intend to use this chip, for instance, if the door is to be controlled by motion detection, please keep the chip anyway.
+You might want to activate the RFID function in the future, or we may need to test it with you.
+The RFID tags provided by petWALK are shockproof and waterproof.
+However, if your dog enjoys chewing on the collar pendant, water may seep in.

-In this case, order a replacement chip for your dog to be on the safe side.
-Under ideal conditions, the large chip has a detection range of approx. 20 cm to the middle of the door, the small chip has a range of approx. 15 cm .
-The optimal detection range can be seen in the graphic.
-Ideal conditions are, for example, the correct installation height, the correct approach angle of the animal and the position of the chip in relation to the antenna.
+Under ideal conditions, the large chip has a detection range of approximately 20 cm from the middle of the door, while the small chip has a range of about 15 cm.
+The optimal detection range is illustrated in the accompanying graphic.
+Ideal conditions include the correct installation height, the right approach angle of the animal, and the position of the chip in relation to the antenna.

 Hund und eine Katze mit RFID Halsbandanhänger sitzen vor einer petWALK Tür.
 Es wird ein Negativbeispiel gezeigt, in dem sich die Tiere außerhalb des Erkennungsraduis befinden und ein Positivbeispiel, in dem die Tiere sich innerhalb des Erkennungsradius befinden.